norton120/pirate_baby/content/posts/50_first_dates_with_memgpt.md

 The rest of the ride was very quiet.

-I couldn't have imagined that 20 years later I would find myself faced with this very same problem while building an artificial intelligence agent, and
+I couldn't have imagined that 20 years later I would find myself faced with this very same problem while building an artificial intelligence agent, and the brightest minds in the space would derive a solution
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTc3OTY2MDQ0NywtMTQzMDUxNDgxLDQ3Nz
+eyJoaXN0b3J5IjpbOTgwNzg4NzQxLC0xNDMwNTE0ODEsNDc3MT
-E3ODgwMF19
+c4ODAwXX0=
 -->